Chorus (video game): Development

 Chorus was developed by Fishlabs, which is most known for developing the Galaxy on Fire series for mobile devices.
 Development of the game commenced in 2017.
-The game was announced on May 7, 2020 during Microsoft's Xbox 20/20 event.
+The game was announced on 7 May 2020 during Microsoft's Xbox 20/20 event.

 Reception

-Chorus received "generally favorable" reviews for PC and Xbox Series X/S, and "mixed or average" reviews for PlayStation 5.
+Chorus received "generally favorable" reviews from critics, while the PS5 version received "mixed or average" reviews, according to review aggregator website Metacritic.
+The game won Best German Game at Deutscher Computerspielpreis in 2022.

-Jon Bailes of GamesRadar+ wrote that the game "conjured the feel of a good Star Wars scene," praising its ship designs, space battles, controls, and special powers while criticizing the bland story and bad bosses.
+Jon Bailes of GamesRadar+ wrote that the game "conjured the feel of a good Star Wars scene", praising its ship designs, space battles, controls, and special powers while criticizing the bland story and bad bosses.
 Dan Stapleton of IGN praised the game's scenery and dogfights while calling the story "respectable even though it threatens to drown you in lore."
 Ollie Reynolds of Push Square praised the slick combat, DualSense feedback, side missions and accessibility options while criticizing the poor dialogue, low framerate, and in-game map.

+In February 2022, Embracer Group (parent company of Deep Silver) revealed that Chorus had failed to meet sales expectations.